frictionlessdata/fellows/docs/onboarding.md

 ## Programme Background and Goals

 During the [Frictionless Data Fellows Programme](https://fellows.frictionlessdata.io/), Fellows will learn about Frictionless Data (FD), how to use FD tools in their domains, will give workshops and provide guidance to others in their fields and at their institutions about using FD, and will create written content (blogs, documentation, case studies).
 We aim for Fellows and those they teach to be able to easily use and benefit from data packages via specific tools or libraries and by well integrated support in their existing tools and platforms, towards increased efficiency and effectiveness.
 Fellows will also help support and grow a user community and aid in the adoption and learning of FD by demonstrating benefits to researchers in their fields.
 Frictionless Data is a part of [Open Knowledge Foundation](https://okfn.org/), and is funded by the Sloan Foundation.
-The main members of the FD [team](https://okfn.org/team/) are: [Lilly](https://github.com/lwinfree), [Jo](https://github.com/jobarratt), [Adrià](https://github.com/amercader), & [Evgeny](https://github.com/roll).
+The main members of the Frictionless [team](https://okfn.org/team/) are: [Lilly](https://github.com/lwinfree), [Sara](https://github.com/sapetti9), & [Evgeny](https://github.com/roll).

 ## To Do First